For LL.M. program FAQs, please also visit the FAQs page of the LL.M. academic program section of this site.

 10. Is financial aid available?

-UNC is unable to provide financial aid.
+All applicants will be considered for merit scholarships during the admissions process.
 Those needing financial assistance may find helpful information through the Institute of International Education, http://www.iie.org/ and http://www.fundingusstudy.org/.
 United States citizens and permanent residents may find helpful information at http://www.finaid.org/.